RestComm/Restcomm-Docker/README.md

 Firefox tab and do try hitting URL [https]://IP:5063 and Confirm Security Exception (like you do on Firefox normally for any https based connection).
 This only happens in Firefox.```

+### Known Issue  for Linux Distributions Using SElinux

+ Due to some permission issues when running docker, please disable SElinux if the Linux distribution you are using has SElinux enabled by default.